 Have you been indicted or charged with assault or fighting offenses in Point Pleasant Beach?
 The definition of assault includes many different types of actions, such as bar fights, pointing a gun at someone (whether it’s loaded or not), hitting a police officer, or even just threatening to hurt someone.
 Depending on the specifics of your situation, charges for assault or fighting in public can carry penalties ranging from fines and jail sentences of 30 days or less for minor offenses, all the way up to 10 years in prison for more serious crimes.

-In New Jersey, assault crimes are defined as either simple assaults or aggravated assaults.
+In New Jersey, assault crimes are defined as either simple assaults or aggravated assaults per New Jersey statute 2C:12-1.
 But before reading about what constitutes simple and aggravated assaults, take a moment to review some of the legal language used to describe assault crimes.
 It should help shed some light on what actions are necessary in order to be guilty of different assault charges.

 - Assault vs. battery.
 Most people are familiar with the term “assault and battery,” but they might not know that these are separate offenses.
 To commit an assault you don’t need to physically hurt anyone; it’s enough to put someone in fear of imminent injury.
 Battery, on the other hand, refers to the unwanted touching or striking of another person.

 - Attempt.
 The word “attempt” refers to trying to commit a crime, regardless of whether you actually complete the offense.

 - Levels of intent.
 In New Jersey, a person can’t be convicted of a criminal offense unless he committed the crime with the proper intent or state of mind.
 Take murder and manslaughter, for example.
 In order to be guilty of murder, a person has to kill someone purposely, but to be convicted of the less serious offense of involuntary manslaughter, a person only has to kill someone while acting negligently.
 There are four basic levels of criminal intent: